msam13/SecuritySpectrum/SecurityInCloud/basics.md

 ### Test driven security
 First step of a security program is to define, implement, and test security controls. security testing should be handled in the CI and CD pipelines automatically all the time.

-Easy traget for attackers are web framework with security vulnerabilties, admin page open to internet with guessable password, security credentials leaked in opensource, out of date systems etc. So FIRST GOAL in implementing continuous security strategy is to take care of baseline: apply elementart set of controls on the application and infrastructure of the organization and test them continuously. like,
+Easy target for attackers are web framework with security vulnerabilties, admin page open to internet with guessable password, security credentials leaked in opensource, out of date systems etc. So FIRST GOAL in implementing continuous security strategy is to take care of baseline: apply elementary set of controls on the application and infrastructure of the organization and test them continuously. like,
 - SSH root login must be disabled on all systems
 - system and applications must be patched to latest version within 30days of its release
 - web application must use HTTPS, never HTTP